About the event

 There is a community of organizations that work to fill in gaps in local language content, and we are part of a large community of literacy professionals and enthusiasts working to fill this resource gap.
 In addition to the organizers, check out the work of other organizations like Bloom and Libraries without Borders to see like-minded efforts.

 Using the translation platforms

-This is truly up to you.
+This is truly up to the translators.
 The platforms are mutually supportive of one another, and we welcome the development of all of them.
 Each of the platforms have books in languages across the globe.
 In general, Let’s Read supports more Asian languages, StoryWeaver supports many European, Asian and African languages, and African Storybook supports many African languages, but otherwise the platforms all have the same goal — get as many books to as many kids who speak as many languages as possible!

 You may find that the same book is available on two or more platforms.
 The organizers have gone to some effort to ensure that translation efforts are not duplicated.